In Summary

 Prone sleeping — lying face-down — is almost universally recommended against by Western sleep medicine.
 The cervical spine is rotated, the lumbar curve is exaggerated, and the chest is partially compressed.
 By the logic of structural mechanics, it seems obviously wrong.

-In my clinical observations over many years, patients who cannot sleep any other way — who genuinely cannot sustain a lateral or supine position for more than a few minutes before discomfort drives them prone — consistently present with patterns I associate with cardiopulmonary Qi deficiency.
+In my clinical observations over many years, patients who cannot sleep any other way — who genuinely cannot sustain a lateral or supine position for more than a few minutes before discomfort drives them prone — frequently present with patterns I associate with cardiopulmonary Qi deficiency.
 The heart and lungs, in Korean medicine terms, lack the vital energy to maintain their functional integrity without external support.
-The body’s solution is to provide that support mechanically: the weight of the torso, pressing down on the chest cavity, substitutes for the energetic containment these organs cannot generate from within.
+The body’s solution, in this reading, is to provide that support mechanically: the weight of the torso, pressing down on the chest cavity, substitutes for the energetic containment these organs cannot generate from within.

 It is a form of internal scaffolding.
-The body is not making a mistake.
+In this framework, the body is not making a mistake.
 It is solving a problem.

 Right-Side Sleeping and the Hepatic Window